9 tips for successful IT outsourcing

 When you are discussing your requirements with an IT outsourcing provider keep these nine tips in mind to ensure your arrangement is a success.

 Understand exactly what your company wants to achieve by outsourcing its IT requirement.
 Are they looking to optimise spend, gain access to additional expertise, provide extra support for the internal team?
-This needs to be agreed by senior management before you even begin to meet with any IT outsourcing companies.
+Senior management must agree on this before you even begin to meet with any IT outsourcing companies.

 However, you shouldn’t treat IT outsourcing only as a cost-cutting exercise.
-If you start with this as your sole focus you’ll just be looking for a service provider who can give you the cheapest quote, and this doesn’t always result in good – or even comprehensive – service.
-IT is a core business function, and as such should be treated with importance.
+If this is your sole focus you’ll just be looking at who can give you the cheapest quote, which doesn’t always result in good – or even comprehensive – service.
+IT is a core business function, so you must treat it with importance.

 3. Service Model